Theoretical Error Analysis of Entropy Approximation for Gaussian Mixtures: Abstract

 \section{Abstract}

-Variational inference is a technique for approximating intractable posterior distributions in order to quantify the uncertainty of machine learning.
-Although the unimodal Gaussian distribution is usually chosen as a parametric distribution, it hardly approximates the multimodality.
-In this paper, we employ the Gaussian mixture distribution as a parametric distribution.
-A main difficulty of variational inference with the Gaussian mixture is how to approximate the entropy of the Gaussian mixture.
-We approximate the entropy of the Gaussian mixture as the sum of the entropy of the unimodal Gaussian, which can be analytically calculated.
-In addition, we theoretically analyze the approximation error between the true entropy and approximated one in order to reveal when our approximation works well.
-Specifically, the approximation error is controlled by the ratios of the distances between the means to the sum of the variances of the Gaussian mixture.
-Furthermore, it converges to zero when the ratios go to infinity.
-This situation seems to be more likely to occur in higher dimensional parametric spaces because of the curse of dimensionality.
-Therefore, our result guarantees that our approximation works well, for example, in neural networks that assume a large number of weights.
+Gaussian mixture distributions are commonly employed to represent general probability distributions.
+Despite the importance of using Gaussian mixtures for uncertainty estimation, the entropy of a Gaussian mixture cannot be calculated analytically.
+In this paper, we study the approximate entropy represented as the sum of the entropies of unimodal Gaussian distributions with mixing coefficients.
+This approximation is easy to calculate analytically regardless of dimension, but there is a lack of theoretical guarantees.
+We theoretically analyze the approximation error between the true and the approximate entropy to reveal when this approximation works effectively.
+This error is essentially controlled by how far apart each Gaussian component of the Gaussian mixture is.
+To measure such separation, we introduce the ratios of the distances between the means to the sum of the variances of each Gaussian component of the Gaussian mixture, and we reveal that the error converges to zero as the ratios tend to infinity.
+In addition, the probabilistic estimate indicates that this convergence situation is more likely to occur in higher-dimensional spaces.
+Therefore, our results provide a guarantee that this approximation works well for high-dimensional problems, such as neural networks that involve a large number of parameters.